matrix-org/matrix-spec-proposals/specification/event_signing.rst

     type

-A new ``content`` object is constructed for the resulting event that contains only the essential keys of the original event.
-If the original event lacked a ``content`` object at all, a new blank one is created for it.
+A new ``content`` object is constructed for the resulting event that contains only the essential keys of the original ``content`` object.
+If the original event lacked a ``content`` object at all, a new empty JSON object is created for it.

 The keys that are considered essential for the ``content`` object depend on the the ``type`` of the event.
 These are: